uo-ec607/lectures/08-regression/08-regression.md

 ### Option 2: `estimatr::iv_robust()`

 Our second IV option comes from the **estimatr** package that we saw earlier.
-This will default to using HC2 robust standard errors although, as before, we could specify other options if we so wished (including clustering).Currently, the function doesn't accept the three-part RHS formula.
+This will default to using HC2 robust standard errors although, as before, we could specify other options if we so wished (including clustering).
+Currently, the function doesn't accept the three-part RHS formula.
 But the two-part version works exactly the same as it did for `ivreg()`.
 All we need to do is change the function call to `estimatr::iv_robust()`.

 ```r